 The Wrong of Incest Between Consenting Adults

-I answered a question on the wrong of incest between consenting adults on Philosophy in Action Radio on 3 March 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the wrong of incest between consenting adults on 3 March 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Why is consensual incest between adults morally wrong?
 In late 2010, David Epstein, a professor of political science at Columbia University, was charged with incest for a consensual sexual relationship with his adult daughter.
 That case raised uncomfortable questions about the morality and legality of consensual incest.
 What constitutes incest?
 Why is it wrong?
 Should it be outlawed?

 My Answer, In Brief: The primary evils of incest lie in exploitation and the destruction unleashed on the family – even when done purely by consenting adults.
 It should not be illegal, however.

 - Duration: 14:45

 - Download: MP3 Segment (5.1 MB)

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.